-It has the same form as in the z-coordinate but for the vertical scale factor that has appeared inside the time derivative.
-The form of the vertical physics and forcing terms remains unchanged.
+It has the same form as in z-coordinate but the vertical scale factor that has appeared inside the time derivative.
+The form of the vertical physics and forcing terms remain unchanged.
 The form of the lateral physics is discussed in appendix B.